 - immediately inform the other Party in writing and/or by telephone and provide a detailed description of the Data Breach, the Personal Data affected, and any other information reasonably requested by the other Party, furthermore;

-- report it to the supervisory authority, which is the Danish Data Protection Agency, and answer any questions that may arise.
+- report it to the supervisory authority of the country/countries concerned and answer any questions that may arise.

 All announcements or press releases must be pre-approved by both Parties and cannot be disclosed to third parties without mutual agreement, which agreement cannot be unreasonably withheld or delayed.